-Remove the coolant surge tank pressure cap when the cooling system, including the coolant surge tank pressure cap and upper radiator hose, is no longer hot.
+The coolant surge tank pressure cap can be removed when the cooling system, including the surge tank pressure cap and upper radiator hose, is no longer hot.

-Turn the pressure cap slowly counterclockwise about one-quarter of a turn.
-If you hear a hiss, wait for that to
+- 1. Turn the pressure cap slowly counterclockwise.
+If a hiss is heard, wait for that to stop.
+A hiss means there is still some pressure left. - 2.

-- stop.
-This will allow any pressure still left to be vented out the discharge hose. - 2.
 Keep turning the pressure cap slowly and remove it.

-- Fill the coolant surge tank with the proper mixture to the indicated level mark. - With the coolant surge tank pressure cap off, start the engine and let it run until you can feel the upper radiator hose getting hot.
+- Fill the coolant surge tank with the proper mixture to the mark pointed to on the front of the coolant surge tank. - 4.
+With the coolant surge tank pressure cap off, start the engine, and let it run until you can feel the upper radiator hose getting hot.
 Watch out for the engine cooling fans.
 By this time, the coolant level inside the coolant surge tank may be lower.
-If the level is lower, add more of the proper mixture to the coolant surge tank until the level reaches the indicated level mark.

-5. Replace the pressure cap tightly.
+If the level is lower, add more of the proper mixture to the coolant surge tank until the level reaches the mark pointed to on the front of the coolant surge tank. - Replace the pressure cap tightly. - Verify coolant level after the engine is shut off and the coolant is cold.
+If necessary. repeat coolant fill procedure Steps 1-5.